Skip to Content

 Best Time for Wildlife Viewing

 Wildlife viewing is good throughout the year, but the best time to visit is during the drier months from April to November.
-Mandrare River Camp is closed during part of the Wet season: the three months over January to late March.
+The camp is closed during part of the Wet season, for the three months over January to March.
 December tends to be wet and humid and some visitors might find the conditions oppressive.
 The lemurs are around at any time, but reptiles and some mammals are less active during the coldest months from June to August.
-April is a special time to see ring-tailed lemurs ‘stink-fighting’ (competing for mates by rubbing their tails on their scent glands and then wafting their smelly tails at each other).
+April is a special time to see ring-tailed lemurs ‘stink-fighting’ (competing for mates).

 Wildlife Photos